-Motorcycles, cars, trucks I've owned...etc.
+Motorcycles, cars, trucks, ETC...that I've owned....

-I had acquired, over many decades, a lot of antique motorcycles; and restored many.
-I started collecting them when very young, all 52 of them were sold in the late 1980's to museums.
+I acquired, over many decades, a lot of antique motorcycles; and restored many.
+I started collecting them when very young, all 52 of them were sold in the 1980's to museums.
 I've not listed them here, in accordance with promises made to the museums that purchased them from me.
 The Contracts specify keeping my mouth pretty well shut.
-However, two of them are shown, in the museums, with a placard, showing my name and that I did the restoration and road testing.
+However, three of them are shown, in the museums, with a placard, showing my name and that I did the restoration and road testing.
 YOU get to guess which museums.

-1960 Harley XLCH 116730, I purchased bought it brand new.
+1960 Harley XLCH 116730, I purchased it brand new.

-1957 BMW R-60 918165
+1957 BMW R-60 engine 918165

-1962 BMW R69S 168948
+1962 BMW R69S engine 168948

-1964 BMW R60, purchased new 261718
+1964 BMW R60, purchased new engine 261718

 1970 Honda Trail 90, was originally my father's.

-1971 BMW R75/5 ...BESIDES that one I have had three other 1971 and 1971-1/2 R75/5 bikes, PLUS one that was green that I had for only 2 weeks, that was a trade-in to me for my BMW-600 car ...I traded the green R75/5 in on a new one ...can't stand green motorcycles!
+1971 BMW R75/5 ...Besides this one I have had three other 1971 and 1971-1/2 R75/5 bikes, PLUS one that was green that I had for only 2 weeks, that was a trade-in to me for my BMW-600 car ...I traded the green R75/5 in on a new R75/5 that wasn't green!

-1972 BMW R75/5, full dresser 2986604 ...I put a LOT of miles on this one.
+1972 BMW R75/5, full dresser 2986604 ...I put a LOT of S-miles on this one.

 I've had quite a few R100RS and R100RT bikes, in various situations of ownership, custody, use-of, etc.